Aaron Montgomery Ward: Public life: the fight for Grant Park

 In civic life in Chicago, Ward fought for the poor people's access to Chicago's lakefront.
 In 1906 he campaigned to preserve Grant Park as a public park.
 Grant Park has been protected since 1836 by "forever open, clear and free" legislation that has been affirmed by four Illinois Supreme Court rulings.
 Ward twice sued the city of Chicago to force it to remove buildings and structures from Grant Park and to keep it from building new ones.
 Ward is known by some as the "watch dog of the lake front" for his preservationist efforts.
 As a result, the city has what are termed the Montgomery Ward height restrictions on buildings and structures in Grant Park.
 However, Crown Fountain and the 139 ft Jay Pritzker Pavilion were exempt from the height restriction because they were classified as works of art and not buildings or structures.
-Daniel Burnham's famous 1909 Burnham Plan eventually preserved Grant Park and the entire Chicago lakefront.
+Daniel Burnham's 1909 Burnham Plan eventually preserved Grant Park and the entire Chicago lakefront.

 Legacy

-Montgomery Ward died in 1913, aged 70.
+Montgomery Ward died in Highland Park on December 7, 1913, aged 70, and was interred at Rosehill Mausoleum in Rosehill Cemetery.
 His wife Elizabeth bequeathed a large portion of the estate to Northwestern University and other educational institutions.

 The Montgomery Ward catalog's place in history was acknowledged when the Grolier Club, a society of bibliophiles in New York, exhibited it in 1946 alongside Webster's Dictionary as one of the 100 books with the most influence on life and culture of the American people.

 A bronze bust honoring Ward and seven other industry magnates stands between the Chicago River and the Merchandise Mart in downtown Chicago, Illinois.
 A smaller version of that bust is located in Chicago's Grant Park.

 In 2010, the Chicago Park District Board of Commissioners renamed Erie park in honor of A. Montgomery Ward.
 It is located at 630 N. Kingsbury Street, a few blocks away from the old Montgomery Ward & Co.
 Catalog House Building at 600 W. Chicago Avenue.

 In 2005, Forbes magazine readers and editors ranked Aaron Montgomery Ward as the 16th-most influential businessman of all time.

-Despite the collapse of its catalog business and brick and mortar department stores in 2001, Montgomery Ward & Co.'s reincarnation as an online retailer still adheres to the once unheard-of philosophy of "satisfaction guaranteed", although it is not the same company.